micropython/micropython/docs/rp2/quickref.rst

 The ADC on RP2040 has a 12-bits resolution but with MicroPython it is transformed to a 16-bit number.

 RP2040 has five ADC channels in total, four of which are brought out to chip GPIOs: GP26, GP27, GP28 and GP29.
 On Raspberry Pi Pico, the first three of these are brought out to GPIO pins.
-The fourth is used to measure the VSYS voltage on the board.The ADC’s fifth input channel is connected to a temperature sensor built into RP2040.
+The fourth is used to measure the VSYS voltage on the board.
+The ADC’s fifth input channel is connected to a temperature sensor built into RP2040.

 Use the :ref:`machine.ADC <machine.ADC>` class::